Reforma did a national “encuesta” (survey) of Mexican eating habits in May, and here are some of their results.

 87% of the population eats chicken at least once a week, followed by red meat (79%), eggs (77%), milk products (66%), and fish (43%).

+Lunch is a chance to experience one of the important Mexican eating habits.
 Almost nobody eats before 1 pm (4%).
 21% of the population eats between 1 and 2 pm, while 74% of the population eats between 2 and 3 pm or after 3 pm (about 37% each).
 In the center of the country where I am going, fully 47% of the population eats lunch after 3 pm!

 Although you usually think of Mexican lunches as being rather leisurely affairs, the statistics show that only 5% of lunches go beyond an hour, with 57% of lunches going from 30 to 60 minutes and 37% taking less than 30 minutes.
 Where I will live, 7% go beyond an hour, 68% go 30 to 60 minutes (the highest percentage in the country), and 25% go less than 30 minutes (the lowest percentage in the country).

-When do Mexicans eat Dinner?
+When Do Mexicans Eat Dinner?

 77% of the population has tortillas with their food daily, while 58% put salsa on their food each day and 46% have a ration of beans.